Khalid ibn al-Walid: Commander in the Ridda wars

 Of the six main conflict zones in Arabia during the Ridda wars, two were centered in Najd (the central Arabian plateau): the rebellion of the Asad, Tayy and Ghatafan tribes under Tulayha and the rebellion of the Tamim tribe led by Sajah; both leaders claimed to be prophets.
-After Abu Bakr quashed the threat to Medina by the Ghatafan at the Battle of Dhu al-Qassa, he dispatched Khalid against the rebel tribes in Najd.
+After Abu Bakr quashed the threat to Medina by the Ghatafan at the Battle of Dhu al-Qassah, he dispatched Khalid against the rebel tribes in Najd.
 (Note: Abu Bakr had previously dispatched the bulk of the Muslim army, under Usama ibn Zayd, to attack Byzantine Syria, despite threats to the Muslim towns of the Hejaz by nomadic tribes which had discarded Muslim authority.
 The historian Elias Shoufani contends that Usama's expedition was a much smaller force than had been originally planned by the Islamic prophet Muhammad and doubts its ranks comprised most of the Ansar, Muhajirun, and the Bedouin tribesmen of the Mecca and Medina areas; rather, it probably consisted mainly of poorer, brigand-types among the Muslims who depended on booty from raids for sustenance.
 Lecker holds that Khalid was deployed against the tribes in Najd before the return of Usama's army, while Watt notes Khalid was sent with a large army after Usama's return.)
 Khalid was Abu Bakr's third nominee to lead the campaign after his first two choices, Zayd ibn al-Khattab and Abu Hudhayfa ibn Utba, refused the assignment.
 His forces were drawn from the Muhajirun and the Ansar.
 Throughout the campaign, Khalid demonstrated considerable operational independence and did not stringently abide by the caliph's directives.
 In the words of Shaban, "he simply defeated whoever was there to be defeated".

 Battle of Buzakha

 Khalid's initial focus was the suppression of Tulayha's following.
 In late 632, he confronted Tulayha's forces at the Battle of Buzakha, which took place at the eponymous well in Asad territory where the tribes were encamped.
 The Tayy defected to the Muslims before Khalid's troops arrived to Buzakha, the result of mediation between the two sides by the Tayy chief Adi ibn Hatim.
-The latter had been assigned by Medina as its tax collector over his tribe and its traditional Asad rivals.
+The latter had been assigned by Medina to collect taxes from his tribe and its traditional Asad rivals.

-Khalid bested the Asad–Ghatafan forces in battle.
+Khalid bested the Asad-Ghatafan forces in battle.
 When Tulayha appeared close to defeat, the Fazara section of the Ghatafan under their chief Uyayna ibn Hisn deserted the field, compelling Tulayha to flee for Syria.
 His tribe, the Asad, subsequently submitted to Khalid, followed by the hitherto neutral Banu Amir, which had awaited the results of the conflict before giving its allegiance to either side.
 Uyayna was captured and brought to Medina.
 As a result of the victory at Buzakha, the Muslims gained control over most of Najd.